 The thing I use occasionally and love is their shopping portal.
 Swagbucks acts like a portal to many online shopping sites.
 If you go to the site through Swagbucks, there are rewards in the form of percentages or dollars off the item(s) you’re purchasing.
 They also award a certain amount of SBs for every dollar you spend at the linked store.
 I purchased my current laptop at Dell through Swagbucks and received A LOT of points on something I was going to buy anyway.
 Their browser plugin will also alert you to a Swagbucks deal on any shopping site you go to that they’re a partner with including Groupon, which I find very cool.

 The Three Musketeers (steady and reliable)

 These three are my solid rocks.
-Not my biggest favorites, they’re not sexy, they’re not exciting but they are always there for you.
-The surveys are not plentiful but they usually are very interesting, somewhat educational and usually pay well.
+Not my biggest favorites; they’re not sexy, they’re not exciting but they’re always there for you.
+The surveys are not plentiful but they are usually very interesting, somewhat educationa,l and usually pay well.

 Product Report Card

 As I’m writing this, I realize that I have not cashed this one out yet.
 I’ve been involved with it for six months.
 However I haven’t put a lot of work into it so I haven’t gotten anything out of it yet.
 Product report card allows you to register all your home devices and products.
 This will make you eligible for in home product testing.
 Sadly I have not done this yet.
 The surveys that do come to me and the products I did test put this site squarely on my list because the experiences have been stellar.
 PRC also has opportunities to take part in product communities, focus groups, in-depth phone interviews and more.
 I did an online chat about financial institutions that was fun.

 PRC counts rewards in dollars and allows you to cash out at $25. (hah!
 I am $.10 away from being able to cash out).
 Reward choices are prepaid Visa cards, Amazon gift cards, or a check.

 After I fill in my product list, I’ll report back on this site.